-Create a tracheostoma

-- In the awake patient, inject lignocaine into tracheal lumen prior to incising the trachea and inserting the tube, to reduce coughing - A tracheal hook inserted under a tracheal ring may be used to pull superiorly to deliver the trachea from the chest and to stabilise the trachea - The safest tracheostomy in adults is to create an inferiorly based flap raised from the anterior wall of the 3rd and 4th tracheal rings - A silk traction suture is passed through this anterior tracheal flap and loosely secured to the skin (Figure 8). - Traction on the suture facilitates reinsertion of the tracheostomy tube in case of accidental decannulation and avoids
+Create tracheostoma: In the wake patient, lignocaine may again be injected into tracheal lumen prior to incising the trachea and inserting the tube in order to reduce coughing.
+Upward traction may be applied to a tracheal hook inserted under a tracheal ring to stabilise the trachea and deliver it from the chest.
+The safest means to create a tracheostomy in adults is by creating an inferiorly based flap raised from the anterior wall of the 3rd and 4th tracheal rings.
+A silk traction suture is passed through this anterior tracheal flap and loosely secured to the skin (Figure 7).
+Traction on the suture facilitates reinsertion of the tracheostomy tube in accidental decannulation. case of